rks746/PitchStreet/README.md

 ### 🏁 Phase 1: The Pitchers (Startups)

 #### 👥 Who participates?
-- College students with startup ideas.
+- College students with real-world startup ideas.
 - Teams pitch their ideas to a panel.

 #### 🏆 Selection Process:
 - The top 5 best startup ideas are selected.
-- We help these teams refine and improve their ideas and present a perfect pitch on event day.
+- The panel of judges and some experts help these teams refine and improve their ideas and present a perfect pitch on event day.

 #### 🏢 Company Registration:
 - The 5 selected teams become "companies."